Hi! I’m a writer, zinemaker, and storyteller. Thanks for stopping by!

-I started writing it because I was worried about whether or not trans teenagers will continue to have access to gender affirming medical care.
-The story takes place in a near future where a network of trans community organizers have established a network to relocate young people to places where they can have safe access to their gender identity.
-Mira, a teenage girl from Pierre, SD, gets a ride from Nat, a veteran organizer.
+In a near future, a group of trans community organizers have established a network to bring young people to places where they can have safe access to their gender identity.
+Mira, a teenage girl from Pierre, SD, gets a ride from Nat, a veteran organizer, to a private school in Massachusetts.

 To print the zine, I made some rubber stamp prints inspired by my sister Hope.
 Each copy is hand-bound with embroidery thread and has a one-of-a-kind cover.